 Zest of half a lime

-Take 4 egg yolks and whisk them on high for a minute.
-Then blob in 400ml of condensed milk slowly until fully incorporated and at the end, whisky in your lime juice and rind.
+Take 4 egg yolks and whisk them on high for a minute (speed 8 TM/ MyCook).
+Then if using a TM, reduce to speed 6 and blob in 400ml of condensed milk slowly until fully incorporated and at the end, whisk in your lime juice and rind.
 Pour this mixture now into the pie crust.
 Bake for 15-20 minutes on 180C / 350F until only slightly wobbly in the middle.

 Now, pop it all in the fridge for – you’re going to hate me now – 4 hours.
 Yep, sorry about that.